Rogelio Funes Mori: Monterrey

 On 12 June 2015, Funes Mori moved to Liga MX club Monterrey.
 He made his debut in a 3–2 friendly win over Morelia, scoring in the 91st minute.
 On 6 August 2016, he scored his first hat-trick against León.

 He scored his 100th goal for the club on 18 December 2019 in the Club World Cup semi-final against Premiere League club Liverpool, making it 1–1 partial at the 14th minute but culminating in a 2–1 loss.
 After their participation at the Club World Cup, Monterrey disputed the Apertura championship finals against América.
 In the second leg, he scored the tying aggregate goal in order to take the match into overtime, where the winner was determined via a penalty shootout and Monterrey ultimately won 4–2.
 He was included in the tournament's Best XI.

 On 7 January 2024, Monterrey bid farewell to Funes Mori.

 Late career

 On 9 January 2024, Funes Mori joined UNAM.
 On 1 July 2025, UNAM terminated his contract.

 On 24 July 2025, Club León announced the arrival of Funes Mori.

+Following León, Funes Mori moved to Chile and joined Universidad de Concepción on 13 August 2026.